What is premature greying?

 Treatment for premature greying of hair is carried out to control, regulate or reverse the greying process.
 Various treatment options for premature greying of hair include:

 - Diet – A healthy diet with balanced amounts of all nutrients is essential in complementing any hair treatment.
-Protein rich foods and foods rich in vitamins, minerals and iron not only aid the treatment of premature greying of hair but also help in preventing it from advancing to a higher level.
+Protein-rich foods and foods rich in vitamins such as Vitamin D rich foods India, minerals and iron not only aid the treatment of premature greying of hair but also help in preventing it from advancing to a higher level.

 - Lifestyle changes – Healthy lifestyle choices like avoiding alcohol, quitting smoking and managing stress are an integral part of treatment for premature greying of hair.
 Avoid harsh treatments like chemicals in styling products and heat application for your hair.